gkgaurav31/spring/01-quickstart.md

 }
 ```

-Observe that the name I used for the method doesn’t contain a verb.
-The method’s name also becomes the bean’s name.
+Observe that the name I used for the method doesn't contain a verb.
+The method's name also becomes the bean's name.

 - Finally, we will use `AnnotationConfigApplicationContext` class to let Spring initialize its context using the Configuration class we created.
 Then, we can get the required bean from this context.